heerdemoglu/ecs7003-simrunner/README.md

 How long can you survive?

 ## About Game Prototype:
 The prototype for this project can be found in ecs7003-simrunner-proto.
+The prototype is on the prototype branch.

+## About Final Game:
-The default branch for this repository is development branch; however the final submission of this project can be found in main branch.
+The final game for this project can be found in ecs7003-simrunner-proto.
+Make sure that you are in main branch to have the correct project.

-As final project will involve different maps; it will be shared within another folder.
-For more information, please check the readme within that folder.
-More information and the free asset used on the prototype and the final project can be found in their respective folders.
+## About Game Controls and More:

+Please see the documentation attached to main directory of this repository.

 ## Free Assets Used on the Project:
-Please see the respective folders for more information.
+Please see the respective folders and documentation for additional information.